College Entrance Exams

 The ACT and SAT are college entrance exams.
 All colleges will accept either test.
 We recommend juniors take the test(s) at the end of their junior year.

 Totino-Grace is an ACT National Test Center.
-The ACT exam is given at Totino-Grace on the following dates:
+ACT exam dates will be posted on this page when available.

 Students should register online for college entrance exams.
 Please refer to important and helpful information for the PreACT, PSAT, and ACT exam in the sections below.

-Totino-Grace offers sophomores the opportunity to take a new standardized test called the PreACT.
+Totino-Grace offers sophomores the opportunity to take the PreACT.
 The results of this test give students, parents and educators valuable insights into students' predicted performance on the ACT and provide career interest information so students can plan for a future that aligns with their interests.
 PreACT test results also show students their areas of strength and where they need to improve.

 The test includes: